 Temora (148 matches) tended to be in great form pretty much when Wyalong also was.
 This helped to develop a most lively rivalry – although their greatest hostility was usually directed towards the east – to Young.
 Like Wyalong Temora weren’t big spenders.
 Before the War their young locals just kept improving year on year out.
 Having the brilliant skills and wise counsel of Eric Weissel from 1927 to 1934, and able administration of Bob Aldridge, didn’t hinder development.
 The team was as strong as every after ‘Ec’ moved on – containing local legends like Cal, and ‘Snowy’ Lynch, Jim Woods, Eric Curran and Bill Pinney.
 In 1953 at the very high point of Maher Cup mania and moolah, Temora lads like Ray & Jim Kerry, ‘Cobber’ Barrett, Len Henman and Ted Curran outgunned cashed up Gundagai and Young.
 In 1957 they captured both the Maher and Clayton Cups.
 Located on the Rugby/Aussie Rules border the latter made intermittent inroads, but League has remained strong and today they happily share a common entrance to two handsome fields at Nixon Park.

 The ‘Hyphenates’ were before the War considered the easy-beats.
 However patiently building local talent, Harden-Murrumburrah (123 matches) exploded on the scene in 1940 with players such as Bill Kinnane, Billy Edwards and Wally Tozer.
 In the mid-fifties when top quality imports flooded into Group 9 Harden couldn’t compete – until they committed to following suit.
-They made exemplary buys in top kicker Bernie Nevin, the ‘Mighty Atom’ half-back Eric Kuhn from Barmedman, and ace rake Kevin ‘Roley’ Negus from Cowra.
-Then they set about breaking all Maher Cup records with an incredible 29 consecutive victories and usually won on the Sunday too.
+In the rebuild, driven by Les ‘Dutchy’ Lee, they made exemplary buys in top kicker Bernie Nevin, Eric Kuhn the ‘Mighty Atom’ half-back from Barmedman, and Cowra’s ace rake Kevin ‘Roley’ Negus.
+Then they set about breaking all Maher Cup records with an incredible 29 consecutive victories – and usually won on the Sunday too.
 Harden remained an imposing team in both Cup and Group 9 competitions well into the 1960s.

 Barmedman (106 matches) was the only village that played more than a couple of Maher Cup matches.
-This success is partly explained by having two of the most tenacious, articulate and skilled football administrators in Artie Kelly and later Bruce Maitland.
+This success is partly explained by the munificence of business-owner John Lawrence, as well as having two of the most tenacious, articulate and skilled football administrators in Artie Kelly and later Bruce Maitland.
 Life in the little wheat town with three pubs seemed to revolve around Rugby League.
-The spikes in the above graph correspondent with the involvement of famous players Tom Kirk and Keith Gittoes.
-However Barmedman typically had an imported, but less than famous captain coach, leading a team mainly composed of farmers.
+The three spikes in the above graph correspond with the involvement of famous players George Mason, Tom Kirk and Keith Gittoes.
+Barmedman typically had an imported captain coach, leading a team composed overwhelmingly of locals, usually farmers.
 They came to be called the Clydesdales due to the hefty forwards who kept the ball in the pack – occasionally zipping out passes to whatever brilliant members of the Lawrence family were streaking up the line and kicking goals that year.
-Barmedman’s best runs came during the Depression and remarkably in the 1950s when many towns could afford quality imports.
+Barmedman’s best runs came during the Depression and remarkably in the 1950s when many other towns packed their teams with top ranked imports.
 In the 1960s old timer Ron Crowe came down from West Wyalong to help the struggling village team by leading and coaching while stalwarts ‘Guts’ Quinlan and ‘Rusty’ Gorham were still giving all for the Maroons – 20 years after starting as lads.
-At Barmedman it was like a family.
+At Barmedman it was like family.

 Junee (79 matches) was the sort of industrial Labour-voting railway town where you would expect the Maher Cup to be a religion.
 Although continuing their commitment to the Cup for fifty years the Diesels didn’t set any records – except the biggest defeat in Maher Cup history, losing 72-3 at Barmedman in 1955.
 Crack Newtown five-eighth Keith Ellis came out in 1928 and quickly led a good team to victory.
 The team continued to be successful after his departure.
 The only other period of Cup prosperity was 1947-1950.
-The great Joe Jorgenson came to town a hero.
-But Joe went missing and was eventually found back in Sydney.
+Joe Jorgenson came to town fresh from captaining the Australian team.
+However the excitement soured when Joe went missing and was eventually found back in Sydney.
 They continued to perform well without Joe.
 With three brilliant local backs – bricklayer and coach Noel Bruce, Stan Larkings and Sid Delforce – Junee again achieved a Maher Cup run in 1950.
 The town was and is famous not only for developing Laurie Daley but also the incredibly successful annual Riverina Schoolboys’ Rugby League Carnival which has attracted thousands of young footballers for 60 years.
-Notwithstanding this, situated on the Australian Rules border and looking south towards Wagga, Junee was never as fanatically a Rugby League place as the other Maher Cup towns, unless they were playing Cootamundra.
+Notwithstanding this, situated on the Australian Rules border and looking south towards Wagga, Junee was never as fanatically a Rugby League place as the other Maher Cup towns, except when playing Cootamundra.